Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Like a girl reaching forward to calm a stray kitten, her gestures suggested that she meant no harm.
 Once again, her hand stretched forward, gingerly reaching toward my face.

 Strangely, I didn’t resist.
-I was too mesmerized by the purple eyes that bore into my own, as if scrutinizing who I was.
+I was too mesmerized by the purple eyes that bore into my own, as if examining who I was.
 The lips slowly curled into a smile, one that was reminiscent of seeing an old friend.
-The feeling it invoked gave off a sense of nostalgia.
+The feeling it invoked gave me a sense of nostalgia.
 The look one gave to someone returning home.

 Why did I feel that way?
 I knew nothing of the person before me.
 None of their thoughts or intentions.
 Our meeting had merely lasted for seconds so far.